 Coming off a disappointing short program, Nathan Chen of the United States successfully landed an Olympic-record six quad jumps in the men’s free skate.
 He received a score of 215.08, vaulting him into first place early in the competition with a total score of 297.35.

-Catch all the action from the 2017 Canadian National Skating Championships in Ottawa on TSN and CTV.
+Catch all the action from Skate Canada in Regina on TSN and CTV.
 View the full schedule here.